Shankheshwar Jain Temple: About temples

 The mulnayak, the main idol, nearly 182 cm high, is a white-coloured idol of Parshvanatha in the Padmasana posture.
 In the Shvetambara tradition, idols tend to derive their name from a geographical region, the Shankheshwar Parshvanatha is one of 108 prominent idols of Parshvanath idols.
 There are dozen of replica temples and icons of Shankheshwar Parshvanatha.
 (Note: According to Jain belief, worshipping these local replication idols allow them to directly worship the original idol.)
 The idol of Bhidbhanjan Parshvanath is in a small temple to the right of the main idol, and the idol of Ajitnatha is in a small temple to the left of the main idol.
 The idols of Dharanendra, Padmavati, Parshva and Chakreshwari are also in the temple.
-On the tenth day of the month of Posh, the tenth day of the dark half of the month of Magasar, and during the Diwali days, thousands of pilgrims come to observe a two-day-long fast.
+On the tenth day of the month of Posh, the tenth day of the dark half of the month of Magasar, and during the Diwali days, thousands of pilgrims come to observe a three-day-long fast.

 Shankheshwar is considered one of the most important Jain tīrtha.
 Shankheshwar Parshvanath Stavan, a hymn dedicated to Shankheshwar Parshvanath, is one of the most performed Jain prayer.
 Sankhesvara Stotram is another hymn to Shankheshwar Parshvanatha compiled by Mahopadhyaya Yashovijaya.